George Simion: Gender equality

 Simion in 2023 opposed the introduction of gender quotas in politics, stating that merit and preparation should prevail.
 He believed that in the last 30 years, the model of women in politics has been one of the easy woman, the mistress, and more recently, "the model of the street woman".
 Simion found the abortion legislation in 2024 to be sufficient, however, he did not regard the right to abortion as a fundamental human right and implicitly a constitutional right.
 In his opinion, doctors who refuse to perform abortions should not be compelled.

 LGBT people

 A 2024 report by ILGA-Europe stated that, "In July, MP George Simion shared a social media post to say that LGBTQI people are to blame for the weather conditions, which are divine punishment."

 Simion strongly opposes same-sex marriage.

 Hungarians in Romania

-As an activist, Simion played a significant role in the 2019 ethnic disputes over the military cemetery of Valea Uzului.
+As an activist, Simion played a significant role in the Valea Uzului ethnic conflict in 2019.
 During the presidential election campaign, Simion struck a conciliatory tone towards Hungarians in Romania.
 He called the UDMR a serious political partner and stated that he follow in Viktor Orbán's footsteps in many respects.
 Simion described the UDMR in 2024 as "a hideous, chauvinistic creature", adding that the AUR has ethnic Hungarian members and "we do not need ethnic formations in a unitary, sovereign and independent country".